OstojaOfficial/TOJA-Browser/README.md

 # TOJA Browser

   * Toja Browser is simple web browser written in C# .NET
-  * It has full video and audio support.
+  * It has video and audio support.
   * It has HTML5 support.

 ## Installation